djalbat/occam-grammar-utilities/README.md

 ```
 Here there are no cycles, since none of the definitions are unit definitions and a cycle must end with a unit definition.
 However, there is implicit left recursion in the form of the derivation `S -> X ("a") -> Y ("b") -> S ("c")`, abbreviated `S ->* S "c""`.
 Recall that the parts of the definitions shown in parenthesis represent those parts that are never evaluated.

 In order to eliminate left recursion we disallow rules that reference previous ones.
 The first two rules are okay, however the third `Y` references the `S` rule and so must be changed.
 The `S` part of the rule's definition is therefore replaced with the right hand side of the `S` rule leading to the intermediate rule `Y  ::=  X "a" "c"`.
-This similarly needs to be changed, to `Y  ::=  Y "b" "a" "c"`.
+This similarly needs to be changed, replacing the reference to the `X` rule with its right hand side to yield `Y  ::=  Y "b" "a" "c"`.
 Now this rule no longer references previous rules, however it is immediately left recursive.
 Eliminating this gives the completed set of rules:
 ```
   S  ::=  X "a" ;